Analysis | Why Trump’s Been Threatening Your Teen’s Favorite App

 1. What is TikTok?

-The app, called Douyin in China and previously known as Musical.ly in the U.S., is a popular platform for lip-syncing and dance videos.
+The app, which has a sister app in China called Douyin, is a popular platform for lip-syncing and dance videos.
 Users can film and edit clips up to 60 seconds long inside of the app and share them immediately.
 TikTok’s central feature is the ForYou page, where algorithms generate an infinite scroll of videos based on a user’s behavior.
 Fans consider TikTok special because of the sense that anything can show up on your page.

 2. How big is it?